Steps to Admission

 - Parents club information briefing

-- Individual file assessment with Admissions Officer
+- Individual file assessment with an Admissions Officer

 Step 7.
 Ensure Your File is Complete